When to replace your pool pump

 When to Replace

-• If the motor had pass its expected life when it encounters serious trouble.
+• If the motor had passed its expected life when it encounters serious trouble.

 • If same trouble occurs too often after reparations.